Configure AWS VPC peering

 - Add a route to each required route table with:

-- Destination: The Aerospike Cloud Database’s CIDR block,
+- Destination: The Aerospike Cloud database’s CIDR block,

-by default - Target: The VPC peering connection, for example
+10.128.0.0/19by default - Target: The VPC peering connection, for example

 pcx-1410263943e464f4a

-- Destination: The Aerospike Cloud Database’s CIDR block,
+- Destination: The Aerospike Cloud database’s CIDR block,

 Create the route table entry:

-Terminal window aws ec2 create-route \--region <YOUR_AWS_REGION> \--route-table-id <YOUR_ROUTE_TABLE_ID> \--destination-cidr-block <AEROSPIKE_DATABASE_CIDR_BLOCK> \--vpc-peering-connection-id <YOUR_VPC_PEERING_CONNECTION_ID> - Destination: The Aerospike Cloud Database’s CIDR block,
+Terminal window aws ec2 create-route \--region <YOUR_AWS_REGION> \--route-table-id <YOUR_ROUTE_TABLE_ID> \--destination-cidr-block <AEROSPIKE_DATABASE_CIDR_BLOCK> \--vpc-peering-connection-id <YOUR_VPC_PEERING_CONNECTION_ID> - Destination: The Aerospike Cloud database’s CIDR block,

 -